YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 abstract: 'Recently my wife asked a question that how to understand 3-dimension array in R. And How to understand the apply() function when it is applied on multi-dimension array.
 After digging further, I think it is really interesing...'
 ---

-The thing started my wife ask me how to understand 3-dimension matrix created by `array()` function in R. We know that if there are only 2 dimentions, they are x-axis and y-axis in a plot.
+The thing started my wife ask me how to understand the 3-dimension object created by the `array()` function in R. We know that if there are only 2 dimensions, they are the x-axis and y-axis in a plot.
 And in R (or any other terminal tool), it looks like rows and columns.
-For example, below I created a two array data.
-(In most case, I always call them as matrix or data.frame, maybe I have been wrong for very long time...haha)
+For example, below I created a 2-dimension array data.
+(In most case, I always call them `matrix` or `data.frame`, maybe I have been wrong for a very long time...haha)

 ```R
 > d2 <- array(1:(4 * 5), c(4,5))